How to Attract Chinese Tourists (Groups and Independent Travelers)

 Step 1 Grab the attention of Chinese tourists by using their tools

-Chinese tourists average 3 months in advance planning and research trips.
+Chinese tourists average 3 months in advance for planning and research trips.
 43% of which are travel, shopping, and fashion websites, and 38% are using brand channels on social media.
-In order to get this audience, you have to have some kind of presence on WeChat and Weibo, which is an indispensable social media platform for the Chinese.
+In order to get this audience, you have to have some kind of presence on WeChat and Weibo, which is an indispensable social media platforms for the Chinese.
 You can do this through your social media accounts, or through the use of others, using their influence and their friends and fans.
-Digital space is great for promoting your destinations; showcase your experience with rich videos or get support from China vloggers or KOL.
+Digital space is great for promoting your destinations; showcasing your experience with rich videos or getting support from China vloggers or KOL.

 Don’t rely on Chinese Tour Operators

 As tempting as it can be, putting your business at the end of a Chinese “partnership” does not end well most times.

 Risks of collaboration with a Chinese tour operator: